wbrowar/craft-admin-bar/README.md

 ![Screenshot](resources/screenshots/screenshot-bar.png)

 ## Add the Default Admin Bar
-To add Admin Bar to your website add the tag, `{{ adminbar() }}`, anywhere within your page template.
+To add Admin Bar to your website add the `{{ adminbar() }}` tag anywhere within your page template.
 Admin Bar will appear at the top of any page that includes this tag when someone—who has the permission to view the CP—is logged into your website.

 Because Admin Bar is HTML, CSS, and Javascript added to your website's front-end, you may need to make some slight adjustments to override Admin Bar's CSS to make it fit your website.